Drakesville in Davis County, IA

 Even with the DNA match, Motsinger said officers had to go back over the whole case and re-interview people to ensure Six was responsible.

-“Just because someone’s DNA is there, you can’t just rush to judgement so you have to start over and act like it’s a brand new case,” Motsinger said in Friday’s press conference.
+“Just because someone’s DNA is there, you can’t just rush to judgement so you have to start over and act like it’s a brand new case,” Motsinger said in a Cedar Rapids Gazette story published January 10, 2014.
 “It’s a 30-year-old homicide and people move, change names, get married, pass away, so we had to do our due diligence as law enforcement officers to make sure everyone was interviewed and to follow up on every possible rumor out there so we could get to this point today to feel confident that Mr. Six was responsible for it.”

 Andrew Six was arrested in April 1987, along with his uncle Donald Petary.
 Both individuals were arrested for the abduction and murder of Kathy Allen from the Ottumwa area.
 Allen’s body was recovered in Schuyler County, Missouri.
 Six was convicted of Murder in the First Degree and sentenced to death.

-- Andrew Six’s mugshot from the Missouri Dept. of Corrections
+Andrew Six’s mugshot from the Missouri Department of Corrections

 Prior to his execution, investigators attempted to re-interview Six regarding the Hook, Link, and Lade murders; Six refused to cooperate.